 A 2011 study in the Journal of Inflammation reiterates the fact that the endocannabinoid system regulates appetite, energy expenditure, insulin sensitivity, glucose metabolism, and lipid metabolism.
 Obesity is tied to either the overproduction of endocannabinoids or upregulation of the receptor, CB1.
 The study also looks at inflammation in fat cells when stimulated by lipopolysaccharides (endotoxin) and the effects of a CB1 antagonist on reducing the inflammatory response.[ref]

-Mice which are bred to have a CB1 receptor deficiency remain lean even when fed a high-fat diet that makes normal mice fat.
+Mice that are bred to have a CB1 receptor deficiency remain lean even when fed a high-fat diet that makes normal mice fat.

 Brown vs. white fat: